 - Analyzing the syllabus

 Before beginning preparation for the sociology optional, look over each and every topic and subtopic of the syllabus.
-Should memorise the syllabus so that while writing responses, he or she can correlate with other topics.
-One should prepare for sociology optional syllabus wise, hence it is always vital to carry syllabus with you whenever you are preparing any topic so that you don’t read irrelevant material that is not connected to the syllabus set by UPSC.
+Should memorize the syllabus so that while writing responses, he or she can correlate with other topics.
+One should prepare for sociology optional syllabus-wise, hence it is always vital to carry the syllabus with you whenever you are preparing any topic so that you don’t read irrelevant material that is not connected to the syllabus set by UPSC.

 - Tips for Sociology Optional Paper 2